Skip to content

 Cascade Decision Theory allows us to question what is accepted and taken for granted.
 Once you know where the limits are, you can look over the artificial boundary and become a visionary.

-CDT invites a deeper look at how we arrived here, at this point in time and space, for you to read this post.
+It invites a deeper look at how we arrived here, at this point in time and space, for you to read this post.
 Your life events have brought you here, and that should be celebrated.

 What, then, is at the end of the cascade?
 Where is all of this leading us?
 Who knows?